maxgoren/OWLang/README.md

 # OWLang
 OWLang - The "One Weekend" Programming Language Project.

+*Primary Development of Owl has moved to https://github.com/maxgoren/OwlInterpreter

 ## What is OWLang?
 Besides a hoot of a good time?
 Owlang is a toy programming language developed for exploring the fundamentals of programming language design with a focus on compiler implementation.
 The "One Weekend" programming language project